Frequently Asked Questions

 Don't see your question listed here?
 Reach out and we'll get back to you ASAP!

-When your child is signed up for The Juice, you will also receive The Juice.
 The Juice is a learning platform that uses current events and news stories as scaffolding to strengthen children’s reading comprehension and critical thinking skills.
 We have built vocabulary tools and quizzing software into The Juice.
 Each issue features at least six quiz questions linked to core curriculum standards and embedded into each story is two vocabulary words.
 Your child’s teacher will be able to access how he or she is doing and will be able to glean if your child needs supplemental help in certain areas.

 Think of the “extra Juice” as a supplement.
 Some news stories need background information or might spark further questioning.
 The “extra Juice” is intended to help students understand a story to the fullest extent possible.

 Each story has vocabulary words embedded in it.
 Articles highlight both tier 2 and tier 3 words to build general literacy and subject specific knowledge.
 The highlighted words are tailored to the reader's level.
 In addition to defining the words, vocabulary quiz questions are designed to push students to think about words in context.

 For a deeper dive into the news, visit our news aggregation website.
 It is updated on average every 8 minutes 24/7/365.
 It is available in English and Spanish.